In brief, these are the most efficient chest freezers:

-When researching energy efficient appliances, we often turn to the recommendations of the American Council for an Energy-Efficient Economy (ACEEE).
+When researching energy-efficient appliances, we often turn to the recommendations of the American Council for an Energy-Efficient Economy (ACEEE).
 The ACEEE continues to publish helpful information about all sorts of appliances, including freezers.
-The ninth edition of their Consumer Guide to Home Energy Savings, published in fall 2007, contains helpful information about selecting a freezer.

 The most efficient type of freezer is the chest freezer.
 This is because a chest freezer opens from the top, and cold air (which is heavier than warm air) does not escape easily from a chest freezer.
 The weight of the lid also helps to seal chest freezers tightly.
 Chest freezers are 10% to 25% more efficient than upright freezers.